781 Comments

 Green eyed gal's avatar

-I thought it didn't sound much different that what our own government has done for years with their CIA backed color revolutions.
-They may or may not have secret bank accounts and villas in the UK and France, but they certainly have co-opted the elected government of the United States, and uses the apparatus of state to suck blood and treasure out of the American people, all to enrich a secretive class of demented hypocrites who cosplay as political leaders and bureaucrats but are really violent mobsters using our missiles and armies.
+I thought it didn't sound much different than what our own government has done for years with their CIA backed color revolutions.
+They may or may not have secret bank accounts and villas in the UK and France, but they certainly have co-opted the elected government of the United States, and used the apparatus of state to suck blood and treasure out of the American people, all to enrich a secretive class of demented hypocrites who cosplay as political leaders and bureaucrats but are really violent mobsters using our missiles and armies.

 Mitch's avatar